psinelnikov/partial-erc20/README.md

 4. Paste the Account Address in the Receiver field
 5. You can set a different amount to be sent
 6. Click the `Send Transfer` button
-7. Accept the Transaction from Portis
+7. Accept the Transaction dialog from Portis